By 2026, the global cannabis market value is estimated to reach $57B, and online marketplaces will certainly grab their piece of the pie.

 2. Registration and sign-in for users-patients

 Registration may require patients to provide their email or log in through a social media platform for verification and subsequent user identification.
-Additionally, they may ask the patient’s name, location, and phone number.
+Additionally, they may ask for the patient’s name, location, and phone number.
 Additional information — date of birth, gender, specific health problem — may be collected during a follow-up phone call.

 Depending on the laws in different areas, there can be age restrictions for registration and website usage.